IntrospectiveSystems/xGraph/Examples/HelloWorld/README.md

 `.\bin\`.

 To run this example using the xgraph CLI, first navigate to the HelloWorld folder in the Examples directory, `./Examples/HelloWorld/`.
-Now you can this system using the following command
+Now you can run this system using the following command

-    xgraph x --config ./config.json --xGraph mb://modulebroker.xgraphdev.com
+    xgraph run

-Next you will see several messages as different parts of xGraph are setup and started.
+Next you will see several messages as different parts of xGraph system are setup and started.

 Eventually you will be greeted with a prompt:

     Welcome to xGraph!